Chart Color Schemes

 Kambah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kambah's population was 15,749 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 79 people from the 2021 Census count of 15,670, reflecting a growth rate of 0.5%.
-The change is inferred from ABS estimated resident population data for June 2024 (15,731) and validated new addresses since the Census date (151).
-Kambah's population density was 1,388 persons per square kilometer in November 2025, exceeding national averages assessed by AreaSearch.
-The area's growth rate of 0.5% from the 2021 census surpassed that of its SA3 region (0.2%), though overall growth remained modest.
-Natural growth accounted for approximately 52.2% of Kambah's population gains during recent periods.
+Kambah's population, as of November 2025, is approximately 15,749, reflecting a growth of 79 people since the 2021 Census.
+This increase represents a 0.5% rise from the previous population count of 15,670.
+The change is inferred from the estimated resident population of 15,731 in June 2024 and an additional 151 validated new addresses since the Census date.
+This results in a population density ratio of 1,388 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Kambah's growth rate of 0.5% since the 2021 census is higher than that of the SA3 area (0.2%), although overall growth remains modest.
+Natural growth contributed approximately 52.2% of total population gains during recent periods.

-For future projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, ACT Government's SA2 area projections using the same base year are adopted.
-Between 2025 and 2041, Kambah's population is projected to decrease by 1,054 persons.
-However, specific age cohorts are expected to grow, notably the 85 and over group, which is projected to increase by 209 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future population trends indicate a decline in overall population, with Kambah's population projected to decrease by 1,054 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is expected to increase by 209 people.

 Frequently Asked Questions - Population